maximmax42/Citador/README.md

 # Citador
 A plugin to facilitate quoting for a better conversation, without people being lost in the context :wink:

+##Features
+- Allows you to see the message that will be quoted
+- Allows you to delete a message you don't want to quote
+- Allows you to select the message you want to quote
+- Allows you to switch servers of channels while quoting

 ###BetterDiscord installation

 1. Go to the [BetterDiscord site](http://betterdiscord.net)